Hard West 2: Reception

 Hard West 2 was released for Windows on August 4, 2022.
-It received "generally favorable reviews" on Metacritic.
+The game received "generally favorable" reviews from critics, according to the review aggregation website oMetacritic.

 Rick Lane of Rock Paper Shotgun said he enjoyed the game and its changes to the standard tactics game formula, though he criticized it for having arbitrary difficulty spikes and occasionally difficult controls.
 In his review for PC Gamer, Ian Evenden described Hard West 2 as "a superb tactics game" whose fun combat makes its other issues tolerable.
 IGN's reviewer, Jon Bolding, wrote, "Hard West 2 has plenty of little annoyances, but it's a supernatural western tactics game with a lot of style and the substance to back it."
 Eurogamer recommended the game.
 Reviewer Christian Donlan believed that the change from two to three action points in a traditional XCOM: Enemy Unknown-style tactical combat game opened up interesting possibilities.
 Donlan concluded that this made it "a tactics game just built for experimentation".
 Although he criticized the game's lack of depth when it comes to role-playing, David Wildgoose said the game "gets it right where it counts".
 In particular, Wildgoose praised the game's tactical combat in his review for GameSpot.
 At RPGFan, reviewer Bob Richardson wrote, "While I technically enjoyed Hard West 2, the onerous difficulty makes it hard to recommend."